golang/proposal/design/18802-percpu-sharded.md

 previously created values, then sum up their values using `atomic.LoadInt64`.

-If the application is managing many long-lived counters, then one possible optimization would be implement the `Counter` type in terms of a `counterBatch` (which logically encapsulates `N` independent counters).
+If the application is managing many long-lived counters, then one possible optimization would be to implement the `Counter` type in terms of a `counterBatch` (which logically encapsulates `N` independent counters).
 This can drastically limit the padding required to fix false sharing between cache lines.

 ### Read-write locks